 Trump has long peddled the high-tech safety and security features of his properties.
 This is from a 2012 brochure marketing Trump Tower Manila:

-Trump casinos are outfitted with the latest technology in biometric, face-recognition software.
+Trump casinos use the latest technology in bio-metric, face-recognition software.
 One former director of surveillance for Trump Marina and The Sands in Atlantic City is enthusiastic about the software:

 In 2014, AISG (American Integrated Security Group) was hired by Trump properties to secure “all of its hotels, golf courses, resorts and residences.”
 AISG has numerous high-tech security and surveillance offerings.
 From their website:

 Interestingly, one of the co-founders of AISG, Avi Jacobi, had an 11-year career at Honeywell in the gaming security industry.
-And gaming security, such as biometric face-recognition software, is part of AISG’s services:
+And gaming security technology, such as bio-metric face-recognition software, is part of AISG’s services:

-AISG’s website offers a case study of Trump National Doral, in which they quote Trump officials touting AISG’s license plate recognition software as well as the high-resolution facial zoom on their cameras.
+AISG’s website offers a case study of Trump National Doral, in which they quote Trump officials touting AISG’s license plate recognition software and the high-resolution facial zoom on their cameras.

-The reality is that cyber security at Trump properties is not even close to optimal.
-Everything from hackable, weakly encrypted Wi-Fi networks at Mar-a-Lago to open Wi-Fi networks that don’t require a password at the Trump National Golf Club in Bedminster, New Jersey.
+The reality is that cyber security at Trump properties is not even close to optimal: hackable, weakly encrypted Wi-Fi networks at Mar-a-Lago and open Wi-Fi networks that don’t require a password at the Trump National Golf Club in Bedminster, New Jersey.
+Cyber security flaws seem to abound at Trump properties: hackable, weakly encrypted Wi-Fi networks at Mar-a-Lago and open Wi-Fi networks that don’t require a password at the Trump National Golf Club in Bedminster, New Jersey.
 Cyber security flaws seem to abound at Trump properties:

-Additionally, client data at 14 of Trump’s properties’ were exposed for seven months when its reservation booking service was hacked.
-And this wasn’t the first time something like that had happened.
+Additionally, 14 of Trump’s properties used a reservation booking service that was hacked, leaving its client data exposed for seven months.
+And, this wasn’t the first time something like that had happened.